Management Response

 Responsible Deadline Status Comments

-1. Ensure knowledge products on lessons learned and good practices are included in the MERP and the Cox’s Bazar ISCG Website Planning and Monitoring Analyst 2024/12 Initiated The updated BWP MERP has included this.
-The team is in the process of ensuring that the ISCG website includes all the relevant knowledge products developed by the Gender Hub, GiHA WG and the Cox’s Bazar Sub Office.
+1. Ensure knowledge products on lessons learned and good practices are included in the MERP and the Cox’s Bazar ISCG Website Planning and Monitoring Analyst 2024/12 Completed The MERP has been updated to include knowledge products on lessons learned and good practices.
+Knowledge Products developed by the GiHA WG are updated regularly on the ISCG website.

 2.Document the best practices and lessons learnt over the six years of the Rohingya Response and share through relevant fora (GiHA WG, national and regional levels) to inform UN Women programming in onset emergencies and protracted crises.
-Planning and Monitoring Analyst 2024/12 Not Initiated This is subject to fund availability.
+Planning and Monitoring Analyst 2024/12 No Longer Applicable This is subject to fund availability.
+No funding is available for this activity.
+Meanwhile, BCO continues to monitor and evaluate its activities, in line with UN Women policies and procedures.
+The Sustainability Plan for the Sub-Office identifies pathways forward in the protracted crisis scenario.